unlock-protocol/docs/docs/governance/roadmap.md

 These are opportunities we will eventually work on, based on user demand or available bandwidth.

-### Unlock App

-- Apple Pay/Google Pay support

 ### Tooling

-- Better integration tests
+- Better integration tests ⏰
 - IPFS front-end (partial ✅)